-Any council that wants to support the digital learning of its residents, must identify the ways it can make the most impact.
-Crucial to this is the identification of potential users.
+Any council that wants to support residents’ digital learning must identify how to make the most impact.
+Crucial to this is identifying potential users.

 Start with community groups

-The reasons some people may need support with their digital needs may be very different, but some of these reasons may be connected.
+The reasons why some people may need support with their digital needs may be very different.
+Some of these reasons may be connected.
 Therefore the approaches taken to identify potential users may vary.

 Community support groups will be crucial in gaining access to potential users, which may also be linked to finding the best ways to provide digital support.
-The process of identifying potential users effectively can incorporate several different approaches, and if your resources allow, may include research into the people who live in your borough to find out their individual needs.
+The process of identifying potential users effectively can include several different approaches.
+If your resources allow, include research into the people who live in your area to find out their individual needs.

-However, extensive research work has been done nationally which is applicable to most boroughs.
+Extensive research work has been done nationally which is applicable to most areas.
 So if you don’t have the resources, there is little need to ‘reinvent the wheel.’

 The residents who require the most support will be those who for well established reasons cannot access devices and need support with this.
 These residents also need help with internet connection and other digital knowledge.